creativival/Voxelaming/README.en.md

 ### Placing a Plane Anchor

-Launch the Voxelaming app.
+Launch the voxelamming app.
 The first time you launch the app, it will ask for permission to use the camera, please grant it by selecting "Yes".
 Once the camera is launched, ARKit will automatically search for a real-world plane.
 When the plane detection marker (red-green-blue coordinate axes) appears, tap the screen to place a plane anchor.
 The plane anchor is made up of black and white tiles.
 With this, you are ready to place voxels.

 ### Designing (Programming) Voxels